MicrosoftDocs/architecture-center/docs/guide/ai/query-based-summarization.md

 Based on observations on the testing presented in this article, here are few recommendations:

 - **Zero-shot** is best for mainstream documents that don't require specific domain knowledge.
 This approach attempts to capture all high-level information in a succinct, human-like manner and provides a high-quality baseline summary.
-Zero-shot created a high quality summary for the legal dataset that's used in the tests in this article.
+Zero-shot creates a high-quality summary for the legal dataset that's used in the tests in this article.
 - **Few-shot** is difficult to use for summarizing long documents because the token limitation is exceeded when an example text is provided.
 You can instead use a zero-shot summary of summaries approach for long documents or increase the dataset to enable successful fine-tuning.
-The summary of summaries approach generated excellent results for the financial dataset that's used in these tests.
+The summary of summaries approach generates excellent results for the financial dataset that's used in these tests.
 - **Fine-tuning** is most useful for technical or domain-specific use cases when the information isn't readily available.
 To achieve the best results with this approach, you need a dataset that contains a couple thousand samples.
 Fine-tuning captures the summary in a few templated ways, trying to conform to how the dataset presents the summaries.
-For the legal dataset, this approach generated a higher quality of summary than the one created by the zero-shot approach.
+For the legal dataset, this approach generates a higher quality of summary than the one created by the zero-shot approach.

 ## Evaluating summarization